 Chipo Mweemba was born in Mungu, Zambia in 1990 and is now ensuring the Chinsali district is being empowered through the gift of good sight as District Eye Coordinator.

 After excelling in sciences and engineering at school, Chipo went to work as a mechanic with his father – before being encouraged to attend university by a customer.
 The admissions assistant suggested Chipo take the new Optometry course.
-From here, Chipo graduated top of his class and started volunteering with Vision Aid Overseas (Pala’s charity partner) right away.
+From here, Chipo graduated top of his class and started volunteering with Vision Action (Pala’s charity partner) right away.

 It’s at this point in Chipo’s journey, that our paths cross.

 Deployed by the ministry of health to the Chinsali Vision Centre, which was built and equipped by Pala funding and VAO rollout, he started serving as Lead Optometrist and has since progressed to District Eye Coordinator.